Nick689/CustomPOS/Install.md

 Linux user have to disable shift key while scanning case sensitive barcode.

 **Special items:**
-- **DIV** is the reference for miscellaneous item, it has editable name.
-This item is identified by "misc" constant you have to define in "global" library.
+- **DIV** is the reference for miscellaneous item, it has editable name and price.
+You have to define correctly the "misc" constant in "global" library so that the program can retrieve this item in database.
 - **'**  Single quote at the beginning of the name indicate a comment.